Material Issues

 Human capital

-Material issue Building trust and resonance with employees |
+| Material issue Building trust and resonance with employees |

 Outline goal Develop human resources who think and act on their own initiative and foster a culture where all employees are motivated to perform |

-Focus area | Main activities | Targets for FYE 3/2025 and FYE 3/2026 | Target for FYE 3/2031 |
+| Focus area | Main activities | FYE 3/2025 and FYE 3/2026 targets | FYE 3/2025 results | FYE 3/2031 targets |

-Promoting health and productivity management | ● Measures to maintain White 500 certification | ● Maintaining White 500 certification | |
+| Promoting health and productivity management | ● Measures to maintain White 500 certification | ● Maintaining White 500 certification | ● Recognized in 2025 as a White 500 company and a KENKO Investment for Health (KIH) stock | ● Maintaining White 500 certification |

-● Range of measures to promote health and productivity management | ● Take-up rate of childcare leave and annual leave among male employees: 85.1%/87.6% ●Health check follow-up implementation rate 84.3%/86.9% ● Proportion of employees with healthy body weight: 70.8%/72.4% ● Smoking rate 13.0%/12.5% |
+| ● Range of measures to promote health and productivity management | ● Take-up rate of childcare leave and annual leave among male employees: 85.1%/87.6% ● Health check follow-up implementation rate 84.3%/86.9% ● Proportion of employees with healthy body weight: 70.8%/72.4% ● Smoking rate 13.0%/12.5% |

 ● 100% ● 100% ● 80% ● 10% |